 - Exit / Minimize The uppermost 'x' button in the toolbar exits the emulator session when selected while the '-' option minimizes the entire window. - Power The Power button simulates the hardware power button on a physical Android device.
 Clicking and releasing this button will lock the device and turn off the screen.
-Clicking and holding this button will initiate the device "Power off" request sequence. - Volume Up / Down Two buttons that control the audio volume of playback within the simulator environment. - Rotate Left/Right Rotates the emulated device between portrait and landscape orientations. - Screenshot Takes a screenshot of the content currently displayed on the device screen.
+Clicking and holding this button will initiate the device "Power off" request sequence. - Volume Up / Down Two buttons that control the audio volume of playback within the simulator environment. - Rotate Left/Right Rotates the emulated device between portrait and landscape orientations. - Take Screenshot Takes a screenshot of the content currently displayed on the device screen.
 The captured image is stored at the location specified in the Settings screen of the extended controls panel as outlined later in this chapter. - Zoom Mode This button toggles in and out of zoom mode, details of which will be covered later in this chapter. - Back Simulates selection of the standard Android "Back" button.
-As with the Home and Overview buttons outlined below, the same results can be achieved by selecting the actual buttons on the emulator screen. - Home Simulates selection of the standard Android "Home" button. - Overview Simulates selection of the standard Android "Overview" button which displays the currently running apps on the device.
+As with the Home and Overview buttons outlined below, the same results can be achieved by selecting the actual buttons on the emulator screen. - Home Simulates selection of the standard Android "Home" button. - Overview Simulates selection of the standard Android "Overview" button which displays the currently running apps on the device. - Fold Device Simulates the folding and unfolding of a foldable device.
+This option is only available if the emulator is running a foldable device system image.